Communities

 Also, all edits are tied to a specific post, so no need to tie a license to them; they are already tied to a post, so if the license is needed from the point of an edit, that's just one extra step of indirection.

-Andreas lost his angel wings‭ wrote about 1 year ago · edited about 1 year ago
+Andreas witnessed the end of the world today‭ wrote over 1 year ago · edited over 1 year ago

 Simple idea: